OpenEvalProject/evals/manuscripts/elife-94924/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05bnh6r87 Department of Psychology, Cornell University Ithaca United States
+1. Department of Psychology, Cornell University Ithaca United States ([ROR:05bnh6r87](https://ror.org/05bnh6r87))

 † Corresponding author

 ## Abstract

 Social animals, including both humans and mice, are highly motivated to engage in social interactions.
 Short-term social isolation promotes social behavior, but the neural circuits through which it does so remain incompletely understood.
 Here, we sought to identify neurons that promote social behavior in single-housed female mice, which exhibit increased rates of social investigation, social ultrasonic vocalizations (USVs), and mounting during same-sex interactions that follow a period of short-term (3 days) isolation.
-We first used immunostaining for the immediate early gene Fos to identify a population of neurons in the preoptic hypothalamus (POA) that increase their activity in single-housed females following same-sex interactions (POA social neurons) but not in single-housed females that did not engage in social interactions.
-TRAP2-mediated chemogenetic silencing of POA social neurons in single-housed females significantly attenuates the effects of short-term isolation on social investigation, USV production, and mounting.
-In contrast, caspase-mediated ablation of POA social neurons in single-housed females robustly attenuates mounting but does not decrease social investigation or USV production.
-Optogenetic activation of POA social neurons in group-housed females promotes social investigation and USV production but does not recapitulate the effects of short-term isolation on mounting.
-To understand whether a similar population of POA social neurons promotes social behavior in single-housed males, we performed Fos immunostaining in single-housed males following either same-sex or opposite-sex social interactions.
+We first used immunostaining for the immediate early gene Fos to identify a population of neurons in the preoptic hypothalamus (POA) that increase their activity in single-housed females following same-sex interactions (POAsocial neurons) but not in single-housed females that did not engage in social interactions.
+TRAP2-mediated chemogenetic silencing of POAsocial neurons in single-housed females significantly attenuates the effects of short-term isolation on social investigation, USV production, and mounting.
+In contrast, caspase-mediated ablation of POAsocial neurons in single-housed females robustly attenuates mounting but does not decrease social investigation or USV production.
+Optogenetic activation of POAsocial neurons in group-housed females promotes social investigation and USV production but does not recapitulate the effects of short-term isolation on mounting.
+To understand whether a similar population of POAsocial neurons promotes social behavior in single-housed males, we performed Fos immunostaining in single-housed males following either same-sex or opposite-sex social interactions.
 These experiments revealed a population of POA neurons that increase Fos expression in single-housed males following opposite-sex, but not same-sex, interactions.
-Chemogenetic silencing of POA social neurons in single-housed males during interactions with females reduces mounting but does not affect social investigation or USV production.
+Chemogenetic silencing of POAsocial neurons in single-housed males during interactions with females reduces mounting but does not affect social investigation or USV production.
 These experiments identify a population of hypothalamic neurons that promote social behavior following short-term isolation in a sex- and social context-dependent manner.

 ## Introduction